Updated on April 25, 2019

 Better wages for workers

 Equally important are the workers on certified farms – around than 300,000 people in 2018.
 Certified farmers must always pay their workers the minimum wage, and on large individually certified farms they must also make progress towards the payment of a ‘living wage’ – defined as enough to afford a decent standard of living for a worker and their family, and tailored to living costs in their specific location.
 A vital first step is defining exactly how much a living wage would be.
-That’s why UTZ is part of the Global Living Wage Coalition, which is developing a global database of benchmarks for a living wage in different countries and sectors.
+That’s why we’re part of the Global Living Wage Coalition, which is developing a global database of benchmarks for a living wage in different countries and sectors.

 Living and working conditions